Lewis Toshney: Dundee United

 Following his move to Scottish Championship rivals Dundee United, former Raith Rovers manager Ray McKinnon expressed an interest in bringing Toshney to Tannadice.
 Raith rejected three bids from United, eventually accepting the fourth for an undisclosed five-figure fee.
 On 28 June 2016, Toshney signed a three-year contract with Dundee United.

 Toshney suffered a knee injury in October 2017 and didn't play in the first team for the rest of the 2017–18 season.
 In July 2018 he joined League One team Arbroath on loan until January 2019.
 United boss Csaba Laszlo stated that the club had let him go on loan as he wanted to play again.
 However Toshney's injury reoccurred in his first match for Arbroath and the loan deal was terminated as a result.
 Laszlo promised that United would continue to support Toshney.

 Toshney moved on loan to Brechin City in January 2019.

-Brief retirement and return
+Coaching career

+Downfield

 After stints with Falkirk and Inverness Caledonian Thistle, Toshney announced his retirement from playing football in April 2021.
 He also said that he had accepted the role as manager of Dundee-based club Downfield.
 He reversed his decision to retire in July 2021, and signed for Scottish League Two side Edinburgh City.
 In November 2021, Toshney would return to Downfield, but would do so this time as a player rather than manager.

+Dundee North End

+In October 2022, Toshney joined Dundee North End as a player/co-manager alongside Kevin McNaughton.
+Under McNaughton and Toshney, North End won the Quest Engineering Cup in 2023.
+Going one further the following season, McNaughton and Toshney led the Dokens to the 2023–24 Midlands League title.
+The title win qualified North End for the 2024–25 Scottish Cup, and led the club in its first ever Scottish Cup campaign to the third round before being defeated in a close-fought match against Scottish Championship side Airdrieonians at a sold-out North End Park.